frefolli/cloud-assignment-docker/README.md

 ### Release

-We're still working on it.
 The idea is to use the Dockerfile to build a container which has javajdk and sqlite on it, alongside the .jar file itself, then push the container to the gitlab registry.
-The .jar file is the artifact produced by the previous stage.
+The .jar file is the artifact produced by the previous stage, so it's required to run this stage in advance.

 ### Docs